pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Removed AdminSessionHandler and AdminSessionListener.
 The session is now handled by Symfony.
 - Methods `Pimcore\Navigation::setDefaultPageType`, `Pimcore\Navigation::getDefaultPageType`, `Pimcore\Navigation\Container::_sort() and `Pimcore\Navigation\Page::_normalizePropertyName()` have been marked as internal.
 - [Configuration] Moved `hide_edit_image` & `disable_tree_preview` configs from `pimcore` to `pimcore_admin` section.
 - [Wysiwyg] Implemented Symfony HTML sanitizer for WYSIWYG editor.
-If you want to change the configuration, please update the `pimcore_admin.wysiwyg.sanitizer` config.

 ## 10.6.0